 Market Opportunity.
 Alcoholic hepatitis (AH) is an acute form of alcoholic liver disease (ALD) associated with long-term heavy intake of alcohol, and often occurs after a recent period of increased alcohol consumption.
-AH is typically characterized by recent onset jaundice and hepatic failure (Journal of Hepatology 2019, vol. 70; 314-318).
-An analysis of 77 studies published between 1971 and 2016, which included data from a total of 8,184 patients, showed the overall mortality from AH was 26% at 28 days (PLOS ONE / https://doi.org/10.1371/journal.pone.0192393, February 14, 2018).
+AH is typically characterized by recent onset jaundice and hepatic failure.
+An analysis of 77 studies published between 1971 and 2016, which included data from a total of 8,184 patients, showed the overall mortality from AH was 26% at 28 days.
 According to the most recent data provided by the Agency for Healthcare Research and Quality (AHRQ), a part of the US Department of Health and Human Services (HHS), there were over 117,000 hospitalizations for patients with alcoholic hepatitis in 2016.
-From a recent publication analyzing the mortality and costs associated with alcoholic hepatitis, the cost per patient is estimated at over \$50,000 in the first year (Alcohol 2018:71:57-63).
+From a recent publication analyzing the mortality and costs associated with alcoholic hepatitis, the cost per patient is estimated at over \$50,000 in the first year.
 ALD is one of the leading causes of liver transplants in the US, each of which cost over \$800,000.
 Acute kidney injury (AKI), a sudden loss of kidney function due to renal failure or injury, affects approximately 2.8 million patients per year in the United States and is associated with increased mortality, prolonged hospital stays, kidney dialysis and progression to chronic kidney disease.
 There are various forms of acute organ injury affecting the liver, the kidney or other organs for which we are or may seek to develop DUR-928.
+The market opportunity related to COVID-19 is unknown.
+If like SARS it disappears in a few months there will be no market.
+However if like influenza it becomes a seasonal reoccurrence the market could be large.

 Clinical Program.
-In 2018, we began a Phase 2a clinical trial to evaluate intravenously infused DUR-928 in patients with moderate and severe AH.
+In 2019, we completed a Phase 2a clinical trial evaluating intravenously infused DUR-928 in patients with moderate and severe AH.
 This was an open label, dose escalation (30, 90 and 150 mg), multi-center U.S. study, originally designed to be conducted in two sequential parts.
-Part A included patients with moderate AH and Part B included patients with severe AH (as determined by the Model of End-Stage Liver Disease (MELD) scores, a common scoring system to assess the severity and prognosis of AH patients; moderate was defined as MELD 11-20 and severe as MELD 21-30).
-Dose escalation was permitted following review of safety and pharmacokinetic (PK) results of the prior dose level by a Dose Escalation Committee (DEC).
+Part A included patients with moderate AH and Part B included patients with severe AH.
+Severity of AH was determined by the Model of End-Stage Liver Disease (MELD) scores, a common scoring system to assess the severity and prognosis of AH patients; moderate was defined as MELD 11-20 and severe as MELD 21-30.

+In the Phase 2a trial, dose escalation was permitted following review of safety and pharmacokinetic (PK) results of the prior dose level by a Dose Escalation Committee (DEC).
 The target number of patients for the study was 4 per dose group.
+Final enrollment included 19 patients with moderate and severe AH, who were administered DUR-928 intravenously at three different doses.
+Eight patients (four moderate and four severe) were dosed at 30mg, seven patients (three moderate and four severe) were dosed at 90mg and four patients (all severe) were dosed at 150mg.
+After being discharged on day two, one patient did not return for the scheduled day seven and day 28 follow-up visits; therefore Lille, bilirubin and MELD data reported below are based on 18 patients.
 The objectives of this study included assessment of safety, PK and pharmacodynamic (PD) signals, including liver biochemistry, biomarkers, and prognostic scores, including the Lille score, following DUR-928 treatment.
-Lille scores are used in clinical practice to help determine the prognosis and response of AH patients after 7 days of corticosteroid treatment.
-The lower the Lille score, the better the prognosis is for the AH patient.
-Patients with a Lille score below 0.45 have a 6-month survival rate of 85% vs. those with Lille scores of above 0.45, who have only a 25% 6-month survival rate.